Calebfergy/LambAgentic-Landing/README.md

 CREATE INDEX IF NOT EXISTS idx_leads_created_at ON leads(created_at DESC);

 -- Add constraints
-ALTER TABLE leads ADD CONSTRAINT leads_status_check CHECK (status IN ('new', 'contacted', 'qualified', 'converted', 'closed'));
+ALTER TABLE leads ADD CONSTRAINT IF NOT EXISTS leads_status_check CHECK (status IN ('new', 'contacted', 'qualified', 'converted', 'closed'));

 -- Add trigger for updated_at